tanny411/Udacity-CVND/30DaysofUdacity.md

 - Started looking at the first project, Facial key point detection.
 Looked at transformations from the first notebook.

 ## Day 2: 3/10/19

 -Completed Lesson 5(from 14)
 	- Learnt and played with canny edge detector
 	- Hough transformation and shape detection
 	- Looked into materials for Bias in AI

+## Day 3: 4/10/19

+Lesson 6 conceps 1 to 4 completed
+	- corner detection
+	- dilation and erosion